dec-lied/valoguessr/README.md

 # ValoGuessr

-ValoGuessr is a windows desktop application inspired by GeoGuessr for Valorant!
+ValoGuessr is an open source GeoGuessr-esque windows desktop application for Valorant!

+I made this game for my HL IB Computer Science Internal Assessment (although mostly for fun and experience) which was taking place in December of 2022.
+At that time, there were only 8 maps, with Pearl being the most recent map.
+I do not plan to add any future maps, but if people really want it then I will!

+## Features
-It is written entirely in C++, using OpenGL and GLFW for graphics and feature my custom (elementary) framework engine!
+* This game is written entirely in C++, using barebones OpenGL and GLFW for graphics and features my custom (elementary) UI engine!
+* All of your game data is saved in a local file, so all of your previous games, achievements, and stats are saved forever!
+* You can share your previous games with friends or replay them yourself and compare the scores!

 ## How to run
 In the releases tab, download the newest release, navigate to the /bin folder, and run valoguessr.exe.